The Rotorua Circuit

 Wanted to make it over to Waitomo Caves to see the gloworms, but again, too much dawdling made us miss our window of opportunity for the last tour.
 Never fear: other gloworm opps available.

 Finished off with a decent dinner at one of the hotel and casino’s restaurants.
 Flying out to Christchurch first thing in the morning.
+There’s so much more to see on the North Island, but we’ll be doing a deep-dive on the South Island this time around.
+Sort of the official start to our New Zealand road trip.

 Flew Auckland to Christchurch in the a.m.
 Hour and a half flight.
 Total flight time one way: 20.5 hours.

 Paid an obscene amount for a rental car that we shan’t speak of again (insurance, snow chains, GPS).
 Queue meltdown.
 If I knew then what I know now, I would’ve done the camper van thing and saved cash on lodging.
 Lots of camper vans here, small ones.
 We’d considered it, but were worried about being warm during the nights.
 Some Aussie girls were saying that you can rent heaters and turn on the stoves at night.
 Downside: Showering every day at holiday parks and staying on the outskirts of downtown areas.
 Not to mention falling asleep with a stove on in a contained space.
+That would be a real downer on a New Zealand road trip—going up in flames.

 Drove straight out of Christchurch and headed south for Dunedin.
 Mostly in and out of small towns in farm country for the first half of the drive, but moved into coastal and forest areas the second half.